Skip to Content

 Reprints

-Collections of papers on a central theme will be considered for publication of thematic issues of the CJA.
+Collections of papers on a central theme will be considered for publication as Special Sections in regular issues of the CJA, or as thematic issues of the CJA.
 The theme must be on a theoretical, methodological, culture historical, or other topic of broad interest to the CAA membership.
 Individuals should submit a proposal that includes the following items:

 1. A one to two-page prospectus that clearly presents the theme and provides the rationale for publication in the CJA;